Against the odds, graduates of Brooklyn Law School are deeply engaged in defending clients in need

 “Everybody Is in an Emergency State”

-In 1961, Clarence Earl Gideon was arrested for stealing a soda in Fort Lauderdale, FL.
+In 1961, Clarence Earl Gideon was arrested for allegedly breaking into a pool hall in Panama City, FL.
 Unable to afford representation, he was sent to prison.
 His case reached the Supreme Court, which ruled in 1963 in the landmark decision Gideon v.
 Wainwright that every American has a constitutional right to an attorney.

 “Everybody is in an emergency state,” attorney Travis Williams said in “Gideon’s Army,” the award-winning 2013 documentary chronicling the lives of several overworked public defenders in the Deep South.